franciscop/json-ok/readme.md

 - Throws errors instead of returning them.
 - Single, foolproof API `ok(obj, schema)`.
+- It throws an actual Error instead of [a random object](https://github.com/tdegrunt/jsonschema/issues/105).

 You might also be interested on [`json-chaos`](https://www.npmjs.com/package/json-chaos) to test your schema: